I really hate having a lot of stuff sitting around my house. So I totally get it when new parents want to create a minimalist baby registry.

 Then I read somewhere that MAM pacifiers were great for newborns because they’re smaller and lighter than most other pacifiers.
 I was desperate, so I ran off to the store right away to grab a couple.

 It worked like a charm!
 She was only a few weeks old at the time, and she was able to keep the MAM in her mouth the whole car ride home.
 That had never happened before!

 Just make sure you get the newborn variety, and not the ones made for older babies.

-If I had to pick one baby item to recommend to new parents, it would be this!
+If I had to pick one baby item to recommend to new parents (even minimalist ones!), it would be this.
 Babies love to be swaddled, but trying to figure out how to properly origami wrap a child at 2 in the morning is beyond frustrating.
-SwaddleMes are awesome because they don’t require any Japanese folding skills.
-Some brands of swaddles like the Woombie are designed with a zipper which not only makes it simple to wrap baby up, but also make diaper changes a breeze!

 Some women are really great at breastfeeding in public without a cover.
 They can discreetly whip out a boob like nobody’s business and most people around them don’t even realize that the baby isn’t just sleeping.

 (If that’s you, then you might find these nursing tanks useful!

 I was never good at that, and I was always terrified of accidentally exposing myself.
 A nursing cover just makes me more comfortable.